interBayes/interBayes.github.io/_pages/events.md

 The event will comprise a series of short talks and ample time to connect with other researchers over structured coffee breaks.
 To bounce ideas and explore possible collaborations, we invite participants to contribute a short talk that either:

-A. Pitches a research problem that could potentially be catalyzed by Bayesian inference, or
+* Pitches a research problem that could potentially be catalyzed by Bayesian inference, or
-B. Presents an ongoing Bayesian inference project.
+* Presents an ongoing Bayesian inference project.
  </p>

  <p>